cloudflare/cloudflare-docs/content/pages/platform/functions/plugins/_index.md

 ### 3. Test your Pages Plugin

-{{<Aside type="note">}}

-We're still working on creating a great testing experience for Pages Plugins authors.
-Please bear with us until all those pieces come together.
+We are still working on creating a great testing experience for Pages Plugins authors.
+Please be patient with us until all those pieces come together.
 In the meantime, you can create an example project and include your Plugin manually for testing.

-{{</Aside>}}

 ### 4. Publish your Pages Plugin

 You can distribute your Plugin however you choose.
 Popular options include publishing on [npm](https://www.npmjs.com/), showcasing it in the #what-i-built or #pages-plugins channels in our [Developer Discord](https://discord.com/invite/cloudflaredev), and open-sourcing on [GitHub](https://github.com/).

 Make sure you are including the generated `index.js` and your typings `index.d.ts` as well as a `README.md` with instructions on how developers can use your Plugin.